graham-walker/youtube-dl-react-viewer/README.md

 **A:** These files are located at the base of the configured output directory.
 #
-**Q:** Is there any way to import videos I have already downloaded into the app?

-**A:** There is not currently a way to do this.
-I might create a script at some point that allows this.
-#

 **Q:** Can I delete a video downloaded in the app?

 **A:** There is currently no way to delete a video downloaded in the app.
 In order to do this manually you will need to delete the files of the video in the `/videos` and `/thumbnails` folders of the output directory, delete the video from the `archive.txt` file in the local directory, and delete the record of the video from the database.
 Doing this will not affect the global statistics which will now be inaccurate.